jaminthorns/vscode-gitterm/ideas.md

 # Add "Open File" command when viewing file at a commit ❗

 Whenever a file at a commit is opened, it's not straightforward to get back to the working copy version of that file (if it exists).
+We could use `LineTranslator` to jump to the corresponding line in the working copy.
+Additionally, we could use a definition provider to make any line of the file "go-to"-able.

 # Add code lens for files at a commit 🤔